Cultural Deal for Europe

 Cultural Deal for Europe: Closing remarks

-A Cultural Deal for Europe: A central place for culture in the EU’s post-pandemic future, event held November 18 2020
+A central place for culture in the EU’s post-pandemic future - Annual Policy Conversation 2020

-With opening remarks by European Commissioner Mariya Gabriel and the European Parliament CULT Chair Sabine Verheyen, the second “La Rentrée” event took place online on 18 November 2020 3 pm – 5 pm CET.
-It was organised by Culture Action Europe (CAE), European Cultural Foundation, and Europa Nostra, founder and coordinator of the European Heritage Alliance.
+With opening remarks by European Commissioner Mariya Gabriel and the European Parliament CULT Chair Sabine Verheyen, the Annual Policy Conversation took place online on 18 November 2020.
+It was organised by the three Cultural Deal for Europe campaign initiators: Culture Action Europe (CAE), European Cultural Foundation, and Europa Nostra, founder and coordinator of the European Heritage Alliance.